 Nicky handles our publicity, marketing and sales in the UK.
 She’s also a translator and lover of Swedish and Norwegian literature, and an escaped academic – in 2014 she finished her PhD in Scandinavian Studies at UCL with a thesis rather nattily titled ‘Contemporary Urban Vernaculars in Rap, Literature and in Translation, in Sweden and the UK’.
 Her translations include Jogo Bonito by Henrik Brandão Jönsson, a Swedish book about Brazilian football (Yellow Jersey Press), and How to Fall in Love with a Man Who Lives in a Bush by Emmy Abrahamson (Borough Press).
 She’s lived in Berlin, Stockholm and Rio, but London is her home.
 You can find her (very occasionally) on Twitter @tallnicky.

-Tara Tobler is the principal editor at And Other Stories, currently on maternity leave.
+Tara Tobler is the principal editor at And Other Stories.
 Originally from Canada, she worked for many years as Marketing & Publicity Director for the Canadian independent publisher Biblioasis.
 Books she has edited include two of the titles shortlisted for the 2017 Oxford-Weidenfeld Translation Prize, of which Frank Perry’s translation of Lina Wolff’s Bret Easton Ellis and the Other Dogs went on to win.
 She is also a writer, freelance reviewer, and mother of two young children.
 She lives in Sheffield.

 Associate Editor Briallen Hopper is proud to represent And Other Stories in the United States.
 Briallen holds a PhD in English from Princeton, taught writing at Yale and in summer 2018 moved to Queens to be assistant professor of creative nonfiction at Queens College, CUNY.
 Her writing on books, movies, religion, and politics has appeared in publications including Los Angeles Review of Books, Killing the Buddha, The New Inquiry, and The New Republic, and her smart book of essays on love and friendship, Hard to Love, was published by Bloomsbury in February 2019.
 She is on twitter @briallenhopper.